stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 Processing nightly batch files from one of the client's vendors was another big win for durability.
 The vendor had a history of sending new and interesting transactions on a semi-regular basis.
 Not enough to be really annoying, but enough to burn a day screwing around with recovery every few months or so.

 The original approach would retry entire files, and attempted to leverage an almost-idempotent transaction id.
-However, as I recall, the debit card provider was extra special so there were several heuristics to determine "is this really the same transaction".
+However, there was a heuristic involved that was not always accurate.

 So, when we were changing how the system handled files anyway, I refactored the process to be durable: